Starr365/Daily-Muse/README.md

 - **Persistence**: browser `localStorage` for saving journal entries.

 **Key Features and Challenges**
-- **Feature — Mood analysis**: Users submit a short journal entry; the app sends the text to an emotion-analysis API to detect the prevailing mood.
+- **Feature — Mood analysis**: Users submit a short journal entry; the app sends the text to the Hugging Face Emotion Analysis model to detect the prevailing mood.
 - **Feature — Contextual quotes**: After mood detection the app fetches a motivational quote related to that mood.
 - **Feature — Persistent journal**: Entries are stored locally and shown in a scrollable list.
 - **Feature — Trends visualization**: Mood entries are mapped to a numeric scale and plotted using a line chart over the selected time range.
 - **Feature — Dark mode**: Toggleable dark mode persisted in `localStorage`.
-- **Challenge — Third-party APIs**: The app depends on two external APIs (emotion analysis and quotes).
+- **Challenge — Third-party APIs**: The app depends on two external APIs (Hugging Face Emotion Analysis and API Ninjas for quotes).
 Handling API failures, missing results, and rate limits are primary concerns.

 **Architecture Decisions**
 - **Context API for global state**: `MoodProvider` (in `src/context/MoodContext.tsx`) centralizes state (entries, current mood, quotes, loading/error, dark mode) so components can remain small and focused.